mhambric/exotic-fruit-database/README.md

 - Ensuring frontend CRUD operations correctly reflected database state
 - Built and maintained the client dashboard and administrative UI
 - Validated database behavior through frontend driven workflows
+- Responsible for integrating the API into the frontend, testing endpoints, and adapting frontend workflows to backend constraints

 Note: The backend server implementation was created by a teammate and is not included in this repository.
-My work focused on database design, SQL logic, and frontend to database integration.
+My work focused on database design, SQL logic, and frontend and backend integration, and frontend to database integration.

 ## Database Features